OpenVidu/openvidu.io-docs/docs/demos/openvidu-call-ionic.md

 #### In an iOS device with native app

-To deploy the iOS app you will need first to follow [this guide](https://beta.ionicframework.com/docs/installation/ios){:target="_blank"} to properly configure your development environment.
+To deploy the iOS app you will need first to follow Ionic's [iOS Development guide](https://ionicframework.com/docs/developing/ios){:target="_blank"} to properly configure your development environment.
 Then, it is crucial to have an OpenVidu Server properly deployed with a **valid certificate**.

 <div class="warningBoxContent">